-The length of the background investigation varies depending on the individual, but California residents will complete the process in fewer than 4 weeks.
+The length of the background investigation varies depending on the individual, but California residents will usually complete the process in approximately 4-12 weeks.

 Do you accept police officer/deputy sheriff lateral transfers?

-Yes, if you are currently employed as a police officer or deputy sheriff with another law enforcement agency, meet the minimum qualifications required of all CMPD officers, and possess a Basic P.O.S.T.
+Yes, if you are currently employed as a police officer or deputy sheriff with a California law enforcement agency, meet the minimum qualifications required of all CMPD officers, have passed probation and possess a Basic P.O.S.T.
 Certificate.
 The testing and selection processes are the same as those for police recruit/academy graduate/police reserve positions.

 Are additional points given during the testing process for military experience?

 No, but your experience will be included in your background file for review during the selection process.

 Will I have to live at the academy?

 No. Academy hours are generally 0645-1700 with weekends and holidays off.